flet-dev/website/docs/tutorials/python-todo.md

 slug: python-todo
 ---

-In this tutorial we will show you, step-by-step, how to create a ToDo web app in Python using Flet framework and then share it on the internet.
-The app is a single-file console program of just [180 lines (formatted!) of Python code](https://github.com/flet-dev/examples/blob/main/python/apps/todo/todo.py), yet it is a multi-session, modern single-page application with rich, responsive UI:
+In this tutorial we will show you, step-by-step, how to create a To-Do app in Python using Flet framework and then publish it as a desktop, mobile or web app.
+The app is a single-file console program of just [180 lines (formatted!) of Python code](https://github.com/flet-dev/examples/blob/main/python/apps/todo/todo.py), yet it is a multi-platform application with rich, responsive UI:

 <img src="/img/docs/tutorial/todo-complete-demo-web.gif" className="screenshot-70" />

 You can see the live demo [here](https://gallery.flet.dev/todo/).

-We chose a ToDo app for the tutorial, because it covers all of the basic concepts you would need to create any web app: building a page layout, adding controls, handling events, displaying and editing lists, making reusable UI components, and deployment options.
+We chose a To-Do app for the tutorial, because it covers all of the basic concepts you would need to create any app: building a page layout, adding controls, handling events, displaying and editing lists, making reusable UI components, and publishing options.

 The tutorial consists of the following steps: